Vocational Assessment and Guidance from Healthywork Ltd

 A Career Redirection Assessment is tailored for the needs of the individual.
 Often this assessment is for an individual who is not currently employed and wishes to perform a work role and needs specific assistance to achieve this, as it is often a complex process.

-They may either need an assessment so that they can be assisted to return to a role similar to previous occupations they have performed as they may be clear about what role they would like to perform in the future and need further guidance.
+They may need an assessment so that they can be assisted to return to a role similar to previous occupations they have performed, as they may be clear about what role they would like to perform in the future and need further guidance.

 or